asiamina/A-Course-on-Digital-Forensics/README.md

 5. The Hacker Play Book 2: Practical Guide to Penetration Testing, Author: Peter Kim
 6. Hacking: The Art of Exploitation, Author: Jon Erickson

+## Additional References

+[DigForPort](http://www.myweb.ttu.edu/asiamina/DigForPort/index.html) is a portal that lists useful materials and tutorials for teaching and learning digital forensics.

 ## Course Team-based Project